 December 31, 1776, Virginia’s new counties (Washington, Montgomery & Kentucky) officially took effect.
 Kentucky County’s boundaries were essentially the same boundaries as Kentucky is today.
 Harrodsburg became the seat of Kentucky County two years after the county was formed.
 Ref: 1 & 16.

+By 1777, 300 people had left Kentucky and 7 stations were abandoned due to raids by the Native Americans.
+All settlements in Kentucky except Boonesborough, Harrodsburg and Logan’s Fort had been abandoned for fear of Native Americans.
 Referred to by the early settlers of Kentucky as the “Three Bloody Sevens” or the “Year of War.”
-All settlements in Kentucky except Boonesborough, Harrodsburg and Logan’s Fort had been abandoned for fear of Indians.
-Indian attacks were frequent and extremely violent.
+Native American attacks were frequent and extremely violent.
 They regularly set fire to the Fort Harrod, stole all the horses and either ate, stole or burned all of the crops.
 They scalped the pioneers, dead or alive.
 Many pioneers and their children died and were buried beyond the south wall of the fort.
 The pioneer cemetery still exists today in its original location.

 February 1777, Logan’s Fort was completed by Benjamin Logan and friends.
 The founders spent a great deal of time traveling between Fort Harrod and their new fort until completed.
 Sometimes up to 19 single men lived in the fort, along with seven families.
-When danger from Indians brewed, settlers were called back into the fort for protection.
+When danger from Native Americans brewed, settlers were called back into the fort for protection.
 Lincoln County courts were held at Logan’s Fort from 1781-83.
 Logan’s Fort was occupied till 1790.
 Notable events at the fort were Daniel Boone’s court martial and James Harrod’s marriage to Ann McDonald.
-May 20, 1777, Logan’s Fort was attacked by Indians and the infamous Logan’s Fort Siege of 1777 began.

 September 2, 1777, Kentucky’s first court session was held in Fort Harrod.
 The elected officials were: John Bowman, Richard Callaway, John Floyd, John Todd and Benjamin Logan, who also served as the Sheriff.
 John May was official surveyor and Levi Todd was clerk.
 The court took a census at Fort Harrod: 81 Arms bearing men, including 4 unfit for service, 28 Women, 70 Children, including 12 under the age of 10, 19 Slaves, including 7 under the age of 10.
 Total population of Harrodstown was 198.
 During this session Fort Harrod officially changed their name to Harrodsburg.

-February 7, 1778, a date long remembered by the settlers of the Kentucky frontier, Daniel Boone was captured by the Shawnee and British.
+February 7, 1778, Daniel Boone was hunting by himself, with horse and rifle, in a snow-storm.
+He had killed a buffalo, tied the best of the meat upon his horse, and was trudging for camp, when four Indians surprised him.
+A date long remembered by the settlers of the Kentucky frontier, he was captured by the Shawnee and British near Blue Licks.
 Fort Boonesborough saw some of its darkest days as they feared Boone was dead.
-Boone however understood the nature of the Indians and the Shawnees treated him well.
+Boone however understood the nature of the Native Americans and the Shawnees treated him well.
 He had killed a number of their warriors, but only when fighting man to man against odds.
 He trusted the word of Chief Black Fish.
 Black Fish seemed to have a genuine liking for him and adopted him as his son, giving Boone the name of Sheltowee (Big Turtle).
 Having learned some of the native language, Boone caught wind of an impending attack and escaped to warn the fort after five months in capture.

 May 27, 1778, Corn Island in the Ohio River is where the small band of pioneers who established Louisville first settled.
 During the following summer George Rogers Clark trained recruits for his Illinois campaign on the island, and the settlers planted corn and camped there until the fort on shore, Fort Nelson, was built in 1781.
 Part of Corn Island washed away and the rest was submerged when the dam at the Falls of the Ohio was built in the 1920s.
 It was mapped by Thomas Hutchins in 1766, at which time it measured 4,000 feet long and 1,000 feet wide, encompassing about seventy acres.
 It extended along the waterfront of present-day Louisville from 5th to 14th Streets, with its southernmost point near the first river pier of the K & I Railroad Bridge.
 During the late 1700s, the island was covered in “great sycamores, cottonwoods, and giant cane”.
 The Island was named for the first crop grown there, corn.